 Edible Schoolyard Pittsburgh

-Now in its ninth year in local schools, Edible Schoolyard Pittsburgh is the fruit of collaboration between our organization, local schools, school-based personnel, teachers, parents, and community members.
+Now in our ninth year in local schools, Edible Schoolyard Pittsburgh is the fruit of collaboration between our organization, local schools, school-based personnel, teachers, parents, and community members.

-Based on the seed-to-table learning model initiated by Alice Waters in Berkeley, CA, Edible Schoolyard Pittsburgh integrates garden activities into the regular classroom curriculum to improve young students’ eating habits, invest students in their school communities, and enhance students’ academic performance.
+Based on the seed-to-table learning model initiated by Alice Waters in Berkeley, CA, Edible Schoolyard Pittsburgh integrates garden and cooking activities into the regular classroom curriculum to improve young students’ eating habits, invest students in their school communities, and enhance students’ academic performance.